github/docs/content/osmand/widgets/info-widgets.md

 Show – allows user to see Speed widget on the map
 Hide – allows user to hide Speed widget from the map Collapse – allows user to see Speed widget on the map and hide it when it is not used OsmAnd takes Speed data from a device.
-It depend on accelerometer and gyroscope sensors on mobile device
+It depend on accelerometer, gyroscope sensors on mobile device and GPS

 User could find Speed widget in Configure screen menu